S2-group/afas-sci-case-study-2025/README.md

 1. **RQ1**: What is the baseline rate of carbon emissions of AFAS SB in production?
 2. **RQ2**: How do application-level configuration settings affect the rate of carbon emissions of AFAS SB?
-3. **RQ3**: To what extent can the rate of carbon emissions of AFAS SB be reduced by combining optimal application-level configurations while maintaining system performance and functionality?
+3. **RQ3**: To what extent can the rate of carbon emissions of AFAS SB be reduced by _combining_ application-level configurations while maintaining system performance and functionality?

 ## Repository Structure